|UNDERSTANDING BRAZIL'S TAXES ON IMPORTS

 Federal taxes.
 State taxes.
 There is no escape.
 Except for special cases, Customs officials at the Brazilian port

 or airport will not release your exports until the importer pays up all taxes due.
-SISCOMEX – acronym for Brazil’
+SISCOMEX – acronym for

-how these taxes will affect the competitiveness of your product on the Brazilian market.
+exporter, to know how these taxes will affect the competitiveness of your product on the Brazilian market.

 Taxes applied to imported goods are listed below, by order of application.
 These taxes are more commonly